 Passover, or Pesach in Hebrew, is one of the Jewish religion’s most sacred and widely observed holidays.
 In Judaism, Passover commemorates the story of the Israelites’ departure from ancient Egypt, which appears in the Hebrew Bible’s books of Exodus, Numbers, and Deuteronomy, among other texts.
 Jews observe the weeklong festival with a number of important rituals, including a traditional Passover meal known as a seder, the removal of leavened products from their home, the substitution of matzo for bread, and the retelling of the exodus tale.
 According to the lunar-based Hebrew calendar, Passover 2022 will be from sundown on April 15, 2022, to sundown on April 23, 2022.

-The W&M family recognizes that Christmas is a period of joy, celebration, and prayer for our Christian faculty, staff, and students.
+The W&M family recognizes Passover as a time for celebration and prayer for our Jewish faculty, staff, and students.